takaf3/plz-cli/README.md

 ## Usage

-Original `plz` uses [GPT-3](https://beta.openai.com/).
-This is a fork of original `plz` updated to talk to locally running LLMs using Ollama.
+This fork is updated to talk to locally running LLMs using Ollama.
 The model defaults to `codellama`.

 You can configure which model to use by setting `PLZ_MODEL_NAME` env var.
 You can also configure base API URL by setting `OLLAMA_API_BASE` env var. (default: http://localhost:11434/api)

+If you don't like the generated command in the first attempt, you can chose `r` option to regenerate.

 To get a full overview of all available options, run `plz --help`